CS-205-S21/team_1_4/CODE_DOCUMENTATION.md

     /**
      * @brief DatabaseManager::findPet - Finds pet with given id from vector
      * @param findId - Id of pet to search for
-     * @return Pointer to Pet struct of pet's info.
+     * @return Pet* - Pointer to Pet struct of pet's info.
 If no pet is found,
      *  returns a nullptr
      */
     Pet* findPet(int id);

     /**
      * @brief getNumPets - Finds number of pets
-     * @return Number of pets currently in Pets vector */ int getNumPets();
+     * @return int - Number of pets currently in Pets vector */ int getNumPets();